 The Ministry Matters web editors wanted to use the cash to support our coffee habit, but the powers that be insisted we use it to pay royalties, develop new content, and add new features to the site!
 Oh well… if they insist.

 How do I cite Ministry Matters in an academic paper?

 In today's digital world, page numbers are not always fixed or even given.
-(Think of a Kindle book and how font size changes the number of words on a page.)
+(Think of a Kindle® book and how font size changes the number of words on a page.)
 So, when citing from a reference book in digital format, page numbers are not necessary.
-When in doubt, ask your professor what method he or she would prefer.
+When in doubt, ask your professor!

 Here's what the Chicago Manual of Style has to say: